swpnl7/swpnl7.github.io/README.md

 	We'll use the following cURL command and options to get each step of our redirects. curl -s -L -D - http://test.chrislatta.org/myredirect.html -o /dev/null -w '%{url_effective}'

+	To Check if an server is listening at port x nc -vz 13.52.160.194 x